cbmarcum/skeletal/README.md

 ## Documentation

-Skeletal application usage and template development guides are located on our [wiki](https://github.com/cbmarcum/skeletal/wiki).
+Skeletal application usage and template development guides are located in our [project documention pages]().

 Information on building the application can be found below.